Take It Back!

-Take It Back! was an American rock band from Fayetteville, Arkansas.
+Take It Back! was an American hardcore band from Fayetteville, Arkansas.
 The band started making music in 2005, and disbanded in 2009.
 Their membership was vocalist, Nick Thomas, guitarists, Daniel Hawkins and Cody Bradley, and drummer, Josh Huskey.
 The band released an extended play, Rumors of Revolt, in 2009, with Facedown Records.
 Their first studio album, Can't Fight Robots, was released by Facedown Records, in 2008.
 The subsequent studio album, Atrocities, was released by Facedown Records, in 2009, as their final recording.

 Background

 Take It Back! comes from Fayetteville, Arkansas.
 Their members were vocalist, Nick Thomas, guitarists, Daniel Hawkins and Cody Bradley, and drummer, Josh Huskey.

 Music history

 The band commenced as a musical entity in 2005, with their first release, Can't Fight Robots, a studio album, that was released by Facedown Records on June 24, 2008.
 They released an extended play, Rumors of Revolt, on August 18, 2009 with Facedown Records.
 Their second studio album, Atrocities, was released by Facedown Records on November 10, 2009.